 The MCL requires a company to have ‘at least one member’ and ‘at least one share in issue’ (excluding companies limited by guarantee).

 The MCL introduces numerous new provisions safeguarding the rights of minority shareholders in Myanmar companies.
 Division 19 of the MCL – ‘Members’ rights and remedies’ – sets out detailed provisions in respect to the oppression of shareholders.
-Under Section 192 ‘oppression’ is broadly defined to include acts contrary to the interests of the members as a whole or oppressive to, or unfairly prejudicial to, or unfairly discriminatory against, a member or members whether in that capacity or in any other capacity.
-The list of persons who can take an action for ‘oppression’ is set out in Section 194 and includes members, former members (if the application relates to the circumstances in which they ceased to be a member), or any person DICA deems to be an appropriate person.
+Under Section 192,‘oppression’ is broadly defined to include acts contrary to the interests of the members as a whole or oppressive to, or unfairly prejudicial to, or unfairly discriminatory against, a member or members whether in that capacity or in any other capacity.
+The list of persons who can take an action for ‘oppression’ is set out in Section 194 and includes members, former members (if the application relates to the circumstances in which they ceased to be a member), or any person whom the Registrar (Directroate of Investment and Company Administration (DICA)) deems to be an appropriate person.

-Section 196 of the MCL provides for the bringing of derivative actions by shareholders and directors9 on behalf of a company.
-Pursuant to Section 271 a shareholder owning over 7 Section 166 (e) (i) (A) – (D) 8 Section 70 of the MCA 9 Derivative actions can also be brought by former members, or person entitled to be registered as a member, of the company or of a related body corporate, former directors, or former officers of the company, and persons acting with leave granted by the Court under Section 197 of the MCL 10% of the shares in a company can apply to DICA10 to have the affairs of the company investigated.
+Section 196 of the MCL provides for the bringing of derivative actions by shareholders and directors on behalf of a company.
+Derivative actions can also be brought by former members, or person entitled to be registered as a member, of the company or of a related body corporate, former directors, or former officers of the company, and persons acting with leave granted by the Court under Section 197 of the MCL.

 Classes of shares